 If you understand the importance of planning in management and want to grasp all the benefits of this function, consider the following 5 factors that determine the effectiveness of planning.

 Although planning is a managerial function, it should not be done by one person behind a closed door.
 On the contrary, it is the task of a manager to make planning a collaborative and inclusive process.
-Make your employees feel engaged in the process of planning, and they will be eager to commit to the plan and take on shared responsibility for its realization.
+Make your employees feel engaged in the process of planning, and they will be eager to commit to the plan and take on shared responsibility for its realisation.
+They might even have innovative ideas you would otherwise have missed.

 2. Data, not assumptions

 We all hold assumptions about businesses and markets, but they are not necessarily true.
-Basing your plan on assumptions is a grave mistake that overrides all the advantages of planning in management.
+Basing your plan on assumptions is a grave mistake that overrides all the advantages of proper planning.
 It is important to do market research, host focus groups, talk to one’s own employees, consult market experts – gain any information that will help to base decisions on data rather than assumptions.

-It is important to clearly communicate the goal and the strategic plan to the employees.
+It is important to clearly communicate the desired results and the strategic plan to the employees.
 Nurture open communication encouraging everyone to give feedback and suggest improvements to the plan.
-Note that some benefits of planning, innovation, in particular, depend on how eager employees are to voice their ideas and whether they feel heard and appreciated for giving them.
+Note that some benefits of planning, such as innovation in particular, depend on how eager employees are to voice their ideas and whether they feel heard and appreciated for giving them.

 4. Culture of growth